 You Need an Experienced Truck Accident Law Firm

 When your case requires the skill and knowledge of the best auto injury lawyer in Houston, TX, Joe Stephens should be your first choice.
 Having tried over 100 verdict cases successfully, he has a stalwart reputation for working diligently for his clients.
 Cases involving big truck collisions can be very complex and present difficulty proving negligence of the truck driver, the trucking company, or both.
 Also, if you lost someone in a truck accident, you will need the help of a negligent death lawyer in Houston, TX like Joe Stephens.
-Joe’s experience with these cases allows him to get right to the heart of the matter, his clients rights and owed compensation.
+Joe’s experience with these cases allows him to get right to the heart of the matter, his clients’ rights and owed compensation.